vdegenne/material-shell/readme.md

 Notes:

-- _Update `src` to wherever the script is located, it should be included during your building process_
+- _Update `src` to wherever the scripts are located, they should be included during your building process_
-- _The script is minified for fast loading_
+- _The scripts are minified for fast loading_
-- _You can load this script from a CDN_
+- _You can load these scripts from a CDN_

 ### Slot your app